Walk on Water (Eminem song): Commercial performance

 In the United States, "Walk on Water" debuted and peaked at number 14 on the Billboard Hot 100, becoming the 57th entry for both artists on the chart.
 As a result, they tied with Madonna and The Rolling Stones for the 19th highest number of overall songs to enter the chart.
 It also arrived at number 2 on the Digital Songs chart with 64,000 downloads and the Streaming Songs chart at number 15 with 18.3 million streams.
-It failed to have the longevity of his past hits, spending only 5 weeks on the Hot 100.

 The song opened the UK Singles Chart at number seven, becoming Eminem's 28th entry to reach the nation's top 10 and Beyoncé's 35th.
 Upon entering at number 10 on the ARIA Singles Chart, it became the rapper's thirteenth song as a lead artist to reach the top 10 in Australia and first since "The Monster" in 2013, and Beyoncé's 22nd, the first since 2011's Run the World (Girls)".
 Elsewhere, the song debuted at number eight on the Irish Singles Chart, number nine in Sweden, and number four in Scotland.

-By the end of 2018, the song has been eligible for a gold certification in the United States.